Jennifer Mann

 Modern / Contemporary for Dancers

-Jennifer teaches the weiss-mann technique, a style influenced by her experiences in yoga, the Alexander Technique, modern and contemporary dance, as well as her creative work with Heidi Weiss.
-Its roots lie in modern dance, but its expression breaks past molds, becoming a fusion that is structured, yet highly physical and dynamic.
-The first segment of the class focuses on arriving in the body, breath and space.
-The sequences that follow explore a balance between one’s technical skills and the capacity to flow and move through space freely.
-As the class progresses, the distinctions between these 2 categories begin to soften and fuse into one.
-Movements that are traditionally considered “technical” become more organic, more full of breath, life and volume.
+This modern / contemporary class is influenced by yoga, as well as several modern and contemporary dance styles.
+Its roots lie in modern dance, but its expression breaks past molds, becoming a fusion that is structured, highly physical, musical and dynamic.
+The first segment of the class focuses on arriving in the body, breath and space in a mindful way.
+The sequences that follow explore a balance between technical precision and the capacity to flow and move through space freely.
+As the class progresses, distinctions between these two categories begin to soften and fuse into one.
+Movements that are traditionally considered “technical” become more organic, full of breath, life and volume.
 Contemporary movements become infused with more clarity, length and control.
-Dancers are continually encouraged to experience their energy, and then to conciously direct it into space.
-Particular movement themes such as rhythm and musicality, quick directional and level changes, following initiation points (the fingertips, toes, hip, sternum, etc.), or floorwork are explored.
-One is prepared for an uninhibited range of movement.
-All spatial levels are experienced, including jumps.
-Dancers are challenged to take risks, to expand their boundaries, to build stamina and to cover more space.
-Soulful music, sometimes live, motivates, inspires and supports the entire class.
+Particular movement themes such as rhythm and musicality, quick directional and level changes, following initiation points (the fingertips, toes, hip, sternum, etc.) are explored.
+Everyone is prepared for an uninhibited range of movement, and are challenged to take risks, expand boundaries, build stamina and to cover more space.
+Soulful music, motivates, inspires and supports the entire class.